Scudderia

 Scudderia is a genus of katydids in the subfamily Phaneropterinae.
-They are sometimes called bush katydids and are 30-38 mm in length.
-Their range is most of North America, northernmost being in Southern Canada.
+They are sometimes called bush katydids and are 30–38 mm in length.
+Their range is much of North America from southern Canada southward in deciduous forests, shrublands, grasslands.
+Some can even be in more lush parts of some desert areas from southern California southward.
 They are herbivores, with nymphs feeding primarily on flowers and adults preferring woody deciduous plants.